 - Amsterdam Museum

 - Moco Museum (modern and contemporary art)

 - Tropenmuseum (museum about cultures)

 - National Maritime Museum

 - Museum of the Canals (of course it would be in Amsterdam!)

 - NEMO Science Museum

-Make sure to buy tickets online to save a bunch of time!
+Make sure to buy Rijksmuseum tickets online ahead of time!